-Both TN799 C-LAN circuit packs and Processor Ethernet can be used to support adjuncts and services such as Call Management System (CMS), Avaya Aura[®] Messaging, Call Detail Recording (CDR), DMCC-based recording, and Application Enablement Services (AES).
-The following adjuncts and services merit special allocation of C-LAN or Processor Ethernet resources.
+Processor Ethernet can be used to support adjuncts and services such as Call Management System (CMS), Avaya Aura® Messaging, Call Detail Recording (CDR), DMCC-based recording, and Application Enablement Services (AES).
+The following adjuncts and services merit special allocation of the Processor Ethernet resources.